 C. Make beans, put into serve bowl, let cool for a few minutes – cover, refrigerate

-D. Cook meat and season according to directions, put into serve bowl, let cool for a few minutes – cover, refrigerate
+D. Cook meat and season according to directions, put into serving bowl, let cool for a few minutes – cover, refrigerate

-Stage Four – (Day of – about half an hour before guests arrive)
+Stage Four – (Day of – within half an hour before guests arrive)

 A. Take Pico de Gallo from refrigerator, stir to blend flavors